realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Developer Experience
 - Architected by layer, and each layer is grouped by feature
 - Allows convenient and easy to comprehend navigation of the code.
+  - One down side, the hierarchy is separated into different folders, so its not obvious what the hierarchy is.
+  - To remedy this, documentation about the data hierarchy should exist near the code (maybe a README).
 - Built to test from start to finish, with no external dependencies.
 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.